corelight/pycommunityid/README.md

 Testing
 -------

-The package includes a unittest testsuite in the tests directory that runs without installation of the module.
-You can invoke it as usual, e.g. via:
+The package includes a unittest testsuite in the `tests` directory that runs without installation of the module.
+After changing into that folder you can invoke it e.g. via

     python -m unittest communityid_test